 Customer discovery never ends

 Mexican companies are notorious for maintaining the status quo for as long as possible, only changing until they have to.
-A few days ago I was talking with a mexican marketing agency head about how mexican businesses are somewhat at odds with digitization.
+A few days ago I was talking with a marketing agency Peterborough head about how businesses are somewhat at odds with digitization.
 They’re not necessarily against it, it’s just that they tend to embrace it until they have to; thus they’re laggards.

 It is a fact that all technologies change the game, still people and businesses resist new technologies because they’re afraid of losing what they have.
 The problem is their customers do not get the benefits of digital because the company that has their business doesn’t invest and commits to creating a better future for them; rather they avoid the future.